jdunkerley/jdunkerley/order-of-evaluation.md

        LOG("NotNull", "C:\Temp\Logic.log", "IFNULL_P2"))
 ```

-Looking at the `IIF` statement, it evaluates the `Cond` and the `Null` expressions.
+The `IIF` statement, it evaluates the `Cond` and the `Null` expressions.
 However, the `IFNULL` continues and evaluates both `P1` and `P2`.
 This can be an advantage or a disadvantage.
 Imagine a case where computing `P1` was complicated - then `IFNULL` avoids it being computed twice.
 This can clearly be a big advantage in this scenario.
 However, in another case if you have a function which reads a value and if null updates the value (this is the variable functionality in Abacus) then you want `P2` to only be executed if `P1` is null.

 This was a surprise for me when I first noticed this behaviour as I had imagined XML Macro functions worked as a substitution straight into the expression (just making it easier to write), but this behaviour allows for some performance wins (and some losses).

 # A Brief Mention of the Parse Phase

 Just a quick note on how expressions are pared within Alteryx.
-If you do try some of these examples you will find the expression is evaluated over and over.
+If you try some of these examples, you will find the expression is evaluated over and over.
 Alteryx runs a parse phase where it evaluates the expression.
 It checks syntax and makes sure all is well.
 If you have a custom function, you will be passed `0` or an empty string where you would get a data field.
 This allows Alteryx to check syntax and understand the structure of the expression.
 The code below shows the output of the following expression:

 ```
 IIF(LOG([Alpha], "C:\Temp\Logic.log", "Condition") = "A",